JumaJuiceTime/CairnHack/adventures/conversions/the-bruja-the-beast-and-the-burrow.md

 **Rolling Calf**

-9 HP, 2 Armor, 14 STR, 12 DEX, WIL 18, burning fists (d8+d8), flagstone (d6)
+9 HP, 2 Armor, 14 STR, 12 AGL, PRS 18, burning fists (d8+d8), flagstone (d6)
 - At the beginning of their action in a round, they regenerate 1 STR damage (even if reduced to 0 STR) unless their skull is destroyed  by fire or holy water.
 - Immune to all forms of magical damage and effects, including magical weapons.
 Undead.
 - Mage's Bane: Being within striking distance of Rolling Calf causes all ongoing magical effects to end.
 Any magical objects (both spellbooks and relics) in a character's possession are treated as if they have been used that round for the purposes of negative consequences (gaining Fatigue and expending charges, respectively).
-- **Critical Damage**: The victim suffers 1d6 WIL damage and is left with a brand in the shape of a bull's skull that, if they survive, will allow Rolling Calf to track the victim wherever they go.
+- **Critical Damage**: The victim suffers 1d6 PRS damage and is left with a brand in the shape of a bull's skull that, if they survive, will allow Rolling Calf to track the victim wherever they go.

 ### 8) Warlord's Tomb